dansanderson/picotool/README.md

 TODO:

-* Game save API.
+* Game save API
-* Semantic APIs for the non-Lua sections.
+* Semantic APIs for the non-Lua sections
-* Rewrite expression AST to represent operator precedence.
+* Rewrite expression AST to represent operator precedence
-* Add module loading shortcuts (to avoid module paths like `pico8.game.game.Game`).
+* Add module loading shortcuts (to avoid module paths like `pico8.game.game.Game`)
-* More Pico-8-like char counting.
+* More Pico-8-like char counting
-* More Pico-8-like token counting.
+* More Pico-8-like token counting
 * Tool: stats with info about other regions, e.g. color histograms
 * Tool: AST visualizer
 * Tool: Lua minifier